HargovindArora/AdHoc-Query-Builder/README.md

 # AdHoc-Query-Builder

 Building SQL queries to query Relational Database without worrying about learning or knowing SQL.
 This is the backend for Adhoc-Query-Builder, you can use Postman to try it out.
-The frontend can be found [here](https://github.com/Ebad95/adhoc-query-builder).
+The frontend can be found [here](https://github.com/Ebad95/adhoc-query-builder) (In development).
 For running this project please make sure that you have MySQL and MongoDB installed on your system

 ## Setting up the project